Security-Onion-Solutions/securityonion-docs/soup.rst

 Agents
 ------

-If you've previously added any external agents, be sure to upgrade them to match the version of your upgraded components.
+If soup updated to a new version of the Elastic stack, then you might need to update your Elastic Agents via :ref:`elastic-fleet`.

 log_size_limit
 --------------